 The heart rate on the long runs should be between 60 to 80 percent of the heart rate reserve.
 Heart rate reserve (HRR) is a term used to describe the difference between a person’s measured or predicted maximum heart rate and resting heart rate.

-In order to have energy for the large amount of training, it is a good idea with a nutritious diet in the everyday life and it doesn’t have to be a bigger challenge for anyone when we create momentum with the new healthy habits.
-It is important that the muscles glycogen depots are filled up again after training.
+To have the energy for a large amount of training it’ll be a good idea with a nutritious diet in the everyday life and it doesn’t have to be a bigger challenge for anyone when we create momentum with the new healthy habits.
+The muscles glycogen depots must be filled up again after training.

-For example, if you intend to set your marathon pace at 4:15 min/km, you can choose to run 5.15 min/km as start pace on the long runs and finish by 4:45 min/km in the last third of the run.
-The slow start of the run means, that you save on the glycogen in the muscles and thereby you can run in longer time.
+For example, if you intend to set your marathon pace at 4:15 min/km, you can choose to run 5.15 min/km as a start pace on the long runs and finish by 4:45 min/km in the last third of the run.
+The slow start of the run means, that you save on the glycogen in the muscles and thereby, you can run for a longer time.

-The Effect of the intensive finish will be, that the glycogen depots in the muscles almost depletes, because you use more glycogen, the faster you run.
+The Effect of the intensive finish will be, that the glycogen depots in the muscles almost deplete, because you use more glycogen, the faster you run.

 Endurance Training Frequency

-If you are a to Endurance training with running like myself, I hope you like this page and if you have any questions about the topic or want to leave your own Personal review, please leave a comment below.
+If you are to Endurance training with running like myself, I hope you like this page and if you have any questions about the topic or want to leave your own Personal review, please leave a comment below.